Blackrock Health Sciences Trust (NYSE:BME) to Issue Monthly Dividend of $0.20

 Blackrock Health Sciences Trust (NYSE:BME) declared a monthly dividend on Monday, November 2nd, Zacks reports.
-Stockholders of record on Monday, November 16th will be paid a dividend of 0.20 per share on Monday, November 30th.
-This represents a $2.40 annualized dividend and a dividend yield of 5.51%.
-The ex-dividend date of this dividend is Friday, November 13th.
+Investors of record on Monday, November 16th will be paid a dividend of 0.20 per share on Monday, November 30th.
+This represents a $2.40 annualized dividend and a yield of 5.51%.
+The ex-dividend date is Friday, November 13th.

-Blackrock Health Sciences Trust has a payout ratio of 137.1% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Blackrock Health Sciences Trust has a payout ratio of 137.1% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.

 BlackRock Health Sciences Trust is a closed-ended equity mutual fund launched by BlackRock, Inc The fund is managed by BlackRock Advisors, LLC.
 It invests in the public equity markets of the United States.
 The fund seeks to invest in stocks of companies operating in the health sciences and related sectors, which include businesses involved in researching, developing, producing, distributing or delivering medical, dental, optical, pharmaceutical or biotechnology products, supplies, equipment, or services.